localstack/docs/content/en/user-guide/web-application/teams/index.md

 tags: []
 weight: 2
 description: >
-  LocalStack Organizations/Teams offers a flexible way of managing access roles and permissions for your team members.
+  LocalStack Organizations/Teams offer a flexible way of managing access roles, permissions, and API keys for your team members.
 ---

 Teams on LocalStack allow you to collaborate with members of your organization.
 You can invite other users to your team and assign them different roles and permissions.
-It includes advanced role settings such as purchasing subscriptions, managing payment methods, and more by the team administrator.
+It includes advanced role settings such as purchasing subscriptions, managing payment methods, and more, which can be adjusted by the team administrator.
 You can purchase a plan with multiple seats for your team, which allows you to distribute the API keys among your team members.

 {{% alert title="Additional Info" color="info" %}}
 Organizations/Teams are used interchangeably within our Web Application.